HeleleF/cutchas/README.md

     - `train/`: All complete puzzles
     - `failed/`: All puzzles with some missing parts
     - `server/sqlite.db`: the sqlite3 database

-- `dev` branch:

-  - actual development
-  - the only one you need

-- `deploy` branch
-  - protected, pushing to this branch will deploy on heroku

 ### Current stats